 \subsection{\cii luminosity function}

 The unprecedented sensitivity of ALMA to \cii emission makes it an ideal tool to conduct follow-up observations of pre-selected galaxies at high redshift.
-However, because of its small field of view, it is very time consuming to carry out untargeted surveys covering large fractions of the sky.
-This is why only a few blind surveys have been conducted so far.
-The ALMA Large Program to INvestigate CII at Early Times \citep[ALPINE,][]{lefevre_20,bethermin_20,faisst_20} invested 70 hours of observations in band 7 (275–373 GHz) to perform targeted observations of 118 main-sequence galaxies (selected by their rest-frame UV luminosity at 1500 \AA$\ $with an absolute-magnitude limit of $M_{1500}<-20.2$) in the redshift range $4.4<z<5.9$ (excluding the range $4.6<z<5.12$ for which the [CII] line falls in a low transmission window for ALMA).
+Because its field of view is small, however, it is very time consuming to carry out untargeted surveys that cover large fractions of the sky.
+Only a few blind surveys were therefore conducted so far.
+The ALMA Large Program to INvestigate CII at Early Times \citep[ALPINE,][]{lefevre_20,bethermin_20,faisst_20} invested 70 hours of observations in band 7 (275--373 GHz) to perform targeted observations of 118 main-sequence galaxies (selected by their rest-frame UV luminosity at 1500 \AA$\ $with an absolute-magnitude limit of $M_{1500}<-20.2$) in the redshift range $4.4<z<5.9$ (excluding the range $4.6<z<5.12$ for which the \cii line falls in a low transmission window for ALMA).
 It also conducted a blind search within the 118 pointings (covering 24.92 arcmin$^2$ in total) which detected eight secure and four likely \cii emitters.
-Eleven of the twelve sources are strongly clustered around the central target in the same pointing. \citet[][hereafter L21]{loiacono_2021} use these emitters to estimate the \cii LF in the `cluster' environment.
-They parameterise their results in terms of the Schechter function
+Eleven of the twelve sources are strongly clustered around the central target in the same pointing. \citet[][hereafter L21]{loiacono_2021} used these emitters to estimate the \cii LF in the `cluster' environment.
+They parametrised their results in terms of the Schechter function

 or, equivalently,